chloee122/8-Week-SQL-Challenge/Case study #5 - Data Mart/C. Before and After Analysis.md

 -----------------------

-2.What about the entire 12 weeks before and after?
+2. What about the entire 12 weeks before and after?

 **Query:**
 ```sql